levskaya/eschersketch/notes.md

 ## MVP
 - gridsize nx,ny limit to some max so as not to crash browser...
 - rosette groups UI and identity (no trafo)
+- save/load command-set, not just output - (versioned, no stability guarantee)

 later...
 - real mobile ui / responsive ui